Why you need permanent hair removal before FFS

 Why should permanent hair removal be done prior to surgery?

-There are a number of reasons.
-Facialteam recommends that facial hair be mostly eliminated before facial feminisation surgery as it will allow patients to see more definitive results sooner, without the need for coverup makeup for shadow.
+There are a number of reasons to permanently remove hair prior to facial feminization surgery.
+Facialteam recommends that facial hair be mostly eliminated before ffs surgery as it will allow patients to see more definitive results sooner, without the need for coverup makeup for shadow.

-In addition, other surgeons commonly require various areas to be free of hair if utilised in the surgery, especially skin which will be later be inside the vagina.
-This is to get the get the best results, both operatively and practically.
+For genital gender affirming surgery surgeons commonly require various areas to be free of hair if utilized in the surgery, especially skin that will later be inside the vagina.
+This is to get the best results, both operatively and practically.
 Some surgeons may even not perform surgery if there is hair remaining on the skin used for the neo-vagina.

 If any hair follicles remain in the skin employed to create the neovagina, they will continue to grow inside.
 These hairs are very difficult to remove as they are often facing inwards and they can cause pain and irritation during penetration and dilation.
 Postoperative hairs remaining in the vagina can hold patients back from becoming intimate with a partner and can lead to increased dysphoria.

 Most importantly, having these hairs removed after surgery is often not possible, as they are often too inaccessible to treat.
 Permanent hair removal must always be considered before surgery.

 So why do some surgeons tell patients not to bother removing genital hair?